Sachinvh12/logistic-regression/README.md

-# logistic-regression
+# logistic regression

-implementation of logistic regression in python
+Implementation of logistic regression in python.